auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/sleep.md

 I hope you see sleep as a priority now.
 Sleep is not something to sacrifice.
 In fact, if you care about nearly anything else in your life and want to give your best to yourself, your loved ones, and your work, you will prioritize sleep to get enough.
 I hope you have so many options focusing on sleep helps you narrow down what path to take.
 Some people will require flexibility in their schedule, and you will need to find ways to live to accommodate that.

 It should be clear that schools forcing children to attend school earlier in the morning is down right criminal.
 If we care at all about the health and well-being of our children we will work around their changing sleeping schedules.
 Teenagers especially sleep late, so a 7am start class will simply give them years of sleep debt at a time when their brains are meant to be developing in a healthy and natural way.
-If someone argues this should teach teens discipline in their sleep schedules, an understanding of biology and chrono-biology should rationally change their mind.
+If someone argues this should teach teens discipline in their sleep schedules, an understanding of biology and chronobiology should rationally change their mind.
 There's only so far we can push the human body outside of what it evolved for.
 Please consider advocating for the sleep hygiene of children, especially yours!